 Related sample: Aligning Inputs and Labels

-Each time control is initialized, space is reserved for it.
-It is either equal to parent (form, toolbar) dimensions or set as the width of a control.
+Each time control is initialized, required space is reserved for it.
+It is either equal to parent (form, toolbar) dimensions or corresponds to the control width.

-In case several controls are in the same row/column, the available space is distributed equally among them.
+In case several controls are in the same row/column, the available space is allocated equally among them.

-The total width of the control consists of inputWidth and labelWidth (study the picture).
+The total width of the control is calculated from the inputWidth and labelWidth (study the picture).

-Don't specify the value of inputWidth or labelWidth larger than the value of width, otherwise a part of the control won't be visible.
-At the same time, you can make the width bigger.
+Do not specify the value of inputWidth or labelWidth larger than the value of width, otherwise a part of the control will not be visible.
+At the same time, you can make the control wider.
 In this case a spacing will appear.

 There are three groups of sizing options: